stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 "It's a logical progression.
 Gas can be like fluids.
 Fluids aren't there.
-Gas isn't present in space then why the heck couldn't it beh-- Couldn't a bah-- Couldn'tababa."
+Gas isn't present in space, then why the heck couldn't it beh-- Couldn't a bah-- Couldn'tababa."

 ##### [Ben laughs]

 #### TIM

-F-__[bleep]__.
+F-**[bleep]**.
 Um, do I even like this tangent? __[laughs]__

 ------